Iteration Complexity of Variational Quantum Algorithms: Introduction

+{A recent numerical comparison of these solvers is given~\cite{Bonet2023}.
+Extensive testing and hyperparameter tuning was used to obtain the best settings for computational performance on a set of representative problems.
+SPSA is compared with a custom solver and a few classic second-order optimization methods.
+There was no clear winner, with different methods being competitive for different problem types and parameters.}

-In regards to claiming analytical results on these methods, while there are plenty of studies on the iteration complexity of classical optimization algorithms, their applicability to VQA is suspect due to the presence and nature of the errors arising in comptuing near-term circuits.
+In regards to claiming analytical results on these methods, while there are plenty of studies on the iteration complexity of classical optimization algorithms, their applicability to VQA is suspect due to the presence and nature of the errors arising in near-term circuits.
 That is: beyond the potential stochastic nature of a quantum circuit evaluation (i.e., for a number of problems, the theoretical output can be one of several eigenstates of an observable operator), the gates in near-term devices are far from implemented with perfect fidelity.
 The errors or unintended operations in the quantum state~\cite{benenti2019principles} are difficult to model.
 Common models consider rotation (\emph{dephasing}) and dampening of an amplitude (\emph{dissipation}).
 While there is active research in developing hardware and error-correcting codes to mitigate the scale and impact of these errors, for the time being, it is clear that such systematic errors in the evaluation of quantum circuits shall remain endemic for some time.
-Furthermore, even in principle, the currently proposed error mitigation strategies appear to have an exponential increase in hardware and computation relative to their increased accuracy~\cite{wang2021can}, suggesting that even error mitigation would come at a cost that fundamentally limits the potential for quantum advantage.

 Whereas there is thorough theoretical understanding of the performance of many variants of SGD and zero-order optimization methods, the analysis is typically inspired by statistical and machine learning applications.
 In this case, the function being minimized is a loss function in the form of a large sum of discrepancies from actual to predicted estimates across a large sum of data samples.
 The stochasticity comes from the necessity of sampling one or multiple (minibatch) samples in evaluation of the function or gradient during the course of the optimization procedure, due to the frequently large sample size and unrealizability of storing an entire function or gradient in memory.
 A key feature of this class of problems is that a function or gradient evaluation can be performed in such a way that it is unbiased, i.e., while it is noisy, the statistical expectation of the evaluation is equal to a desired deterministic quantity.